ServerlessLife/lambda-live-debugger/README.md

 - Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".
 - Enable verbose logging and provide the full log.
 - Describe your setup in detail, or better yet, provide a sample project.
-- Specify exact framework version (CDK, SLS, SAM ...) and exact version of Lambda Live Debugger version.
+- Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.

 ## Authors: